-The study will be conducted in natural, mostly undisturbed tropical forest ecosystems.
-I will sample communities of epiphytic orchids in three forest types along a humidity-altitude gradient in the western mountain range of the Colombian Andes (Fig. 3a).
-The forest types encompass dry forests in the Cauca River Valley, dry-humid transition forests (DHTF) in the valley slope, and cloud forests in the Pacific slope.
-In each forest type I will choose two plots 5 km apart.
-I will sample plants growing at a height of 10 m (H1) on tree trunks using the single-rope climbing method, collecting three 2-cm root fragments in up to five individuals per orchid species of all the species found.
-Sampling will not destroy the plants.
+Most studies of orchid-mycorrhiza interactions assess mycorrhizal communities, which give information on which partners are selected from the local pool, instead of free-living fungi in the soil or the bark of the host , .
+Studies over small spatial scales revealed terrestrial orchids have distinctive mycorrhizal communities and show strong spatial segregation, suggesting that mycorrhizal partners play a role in determining their distribution16, , .
+No such data are available for epiphytic orchids.

-Fig. 3 Sampling design. (a) Geographical gradient including three forest types in the Andes Mountain Range, with two plots per altitude. (b) Sampling method. (c) In-situ germination assays in three trunk heights (only in transition forest plots).
+It is reasonable to assume that orchid germination frequency will be higher in species that associate selectively with common instead of rare fungal partners, so that partner availability is probably an important determinant of orchid germination.
+Yet, orchid species also differ in their degree of specialization in the interaction (partner breadth) , meaning that they can associate selectively with a few fungal partners (specialist species), or indistinctively with many of them (generalist species).
+Theory predicts that natural selection favours highly specialized interactions as a way to avoid cheaters .
+This view has been recently challenged on the basis that generalist interactions can be advantageous under environmental heterogeneity, where species should not be very choosy in order to associate with the partners at hand19,20.
+In this way, generalist species can broaden their distribution by shifting partners (partner turnover) when the preferred partner is not locally available.
+Species exhibiting such ability have more chances of germinating in a variety of microsites than highly-specialized species.
+We ignore whether epiphytic orchids establish generalist or specialist interactions .
+Recent studies suggest that they tend to associate with many mycorrhizal partners , , although highly specialized interactions also were documented21, .
+A handful of comparative studies between seedlings and adults did not show a single pattern, highlighting the complexity of the regeneration niche of epiphytic orchids11, .
+The presence of fungal symbionts in the substrate15 and partner breadth9 are major knowledge gaps towards understanding what limits the germination and recruitment of epiphytic orchids.

 To characterize regional climate I will use climatic data from meteorological stations near the plots.
 To describe the light environment of host trees I will measure photosynthetically active radiation (PAR, mol·m-2·day-1) by taking three hemispheric photographs in each tree at 10 m.
 To improve PAR estimation accuracy, I will measure the diffuse to direct PAR ratio with BF5 diffuse PAR sensors (Delta-T Devices, UK) in three randomly chosen host trees.

 Molecular analyses: Since mycorrhizal fungi are microscopic and may form complex interactions with both host trees and orchids, I will combine meta-barcoding of mycorrhizal DNA with network analysis tools to assess mycorrhizal partner breadth and availability,.
 An individual orchid can host 1-30 different fungal partners.
 To accurately describe mycorrhizal diversity associated with each individual plant I will extract DNA from 0.5 g mycorrhizal root fragments using UltraClean Plant DNA Isolation Kit (Mo Bio Laboratories Inc., CA, USA).
 I will use two complementary primer pairs (ITS3/ITS4OF and ITS86F/ITS4) for detailed characterization of diverse orchid mycorrhizal communities.
 I will use Illumina sequencing to obtain mycorrhizal operational taxonomic units (OTUs), which are the commonly used units of microbial diversity.
 I will identify orchids and host trees with the help of a local taxonomist (Nhora Ospina, Universidad del Valle, Cali) and confirm ambiguous records using genetic barcoding.